mattdabit/bank-marketing/README.md

 I create 5 different types of models: LogisticRegression, DecisionTree, KNearestNeighbors, SVC, and RandomForest.
 I decided to prioritize precision for all models.
 Accuracy is not the best measure for imbalanced datasets.
+The primary goal of our models is to determine if a customer is likely to accept the campaign.
-Ideally, the business will not want to miss a potential customer.
+Ideally, the business will not want to chase dead leads; this wastes time and money.
 This would mean that precision is the ideal metric because of how precision penalizes false positives.
-The primary goal is to determine if a customer is likely to accept the campaign.
 With high precision we can prioritize those with a high acceptance rate.
 Since our positive label (`pos_label`) is `yes`, our negative label is `no`.
+A false positive in this case would be something our model would predict as `yes` but it reality it would have been a `no`.
 A false negative in this case would be something our model would predict as `no` but it reality it would have been a `yes`.
-A false positive in this case would be something our model would predict as `yes` but it reality it would have been a `no`.
 Now this is only in the context of our training and test data, in reality post-call surveys would be needed to better capture our model's true performance in the real world.
 Since our baseline hit rate is around 12%, yes, a marginal increase would be a gigantic success.

 ### ML Flow
 In my prior project I had trouble experiment tracking.